matheuskassagas/API-REST-Nodejs-TS/README.md

 ### First project NodeJs with TypeScript
-- it's an API that I'm gonna continue doing many updates on it.
+- It's an API that I'm gonna continue doing many updates on it.
 It's a simple API but is something big to me, beacause is a new Language.
 If you want to test you should do a "git clone" on your computer and configure a Postgresql.
 There is an arquive on the project that is "docker-compose", You don't need donwload Postgresql, just run the arquive.